Publications, Submissions and Position Papers

 Supported Decision Making – In this paper, we state that it is our position that rather than having decisions made on behalf of or in the ‘best interests’ of a person, we want to see a world where a person is always presumed to have some capacity to make decisions, and that some people simply need more or less support to make those decisions.

 Involuntary Treatment – This paper explores CoMHWA’s stance on Involuntary Treatment, which we argue is not therapeutic and breaches a person’s human rights.
 We argue for alternatives to Involuntary Treatment, and for a more nuanced understanding on how to meet the needs of people experiencing great distress without causing them further trauma and harm.
-Please keep your eye on the next newsletter for a new position paper from our Systemic Advocacy team.

 On the WA government’s Response to Recommendations of the Disability Royal Commission Report- In late 2024, the WA Government released its response and Implementation Roadmap for the Disability Royal Commission (DRC) final report.
 This outlines plans to address accepted recommendations and consider others.
 Our positions reflect the key concerns raised by our members, and we strongly advocate for the WA Government to prioritise the rights and inclusion of people with psychosocial disability in its implementation efforts.